I have arthritis and PMR but I don't like to take pills for pain. I use this turmeric ginger tonic, instead.

 (So bought some roots, went home, and made up this recipe.)

 When I was diagnosed with arthritis in my spine and hip, instead of buying into the long list of painkilling, anti-inflammatory prescriptions my doctor offered, I opted to find other natural ways to deal with my aching bones.
+Since then, I've been diagnosed with PMR.
 Since I'm still relatively young and unwilling to endure either the expense or the side-effects of big pharma, I knew I had to find other options.

-- 5 or 6 oz (a handfull) turmeric root, (not the powder; I prefer the orange/yellow kind)
+- 5 or 6 oz (a handfull) turmeric roots, (not the powder; I prefer the orange/yellow kind)

 - 1 tbsp whole black peppercorns, (yes, the whole inedible thing)